d12frosted/elpa-mirror/gnu/denote-readme.txt

         Return existing Denote identifier in `STRING', else nil.

   Function `denote-retrieve-filename-identifier'
         Extract identifier from `FILE' name.
-To only return an existing identifier or create a new one, refer to the `denote-retrieve-or-create-file-identifier' function.
+To return an existing identifier or create a new one, refer to the `denote-retrieve-or-create-file-identifier' function.

   Function `denote-retrieve-or-create-file-identifier'
+        Return `FILE' identifier, generating one if appropriate.
+The conditions are as follows:

+        • If `FILE' has an identifier, return it.

+        • If `FILE' does not have an identifier and optional `DATE' is non-nil, invoke `denote-prompt-for-date-return-id'.

+        • If `FILE' does not have an identifier and DATE is nil, use the file attributes to determine the last modified date and format it as an identifier.

+        • As a fallback, derive an identifier from the current time.

-        Extract identifier from `FILE' name.
-To only return an existing identifier or create a new one, refer to the function `denote-retrieve-or-create-file-identifier'.
+        To only return an existing identifier, refer to the function `denote-retrieve-filename-identifier'.

   Function `denote-retrieve-filename-title'
         Extract title from `FILE' name, else return `file-name-base'.